As you continue to discover more about the benefits of using WordPress, you may occasionally come across references to the term blogroll.

 Select a Category and Target for your new link …

-In the Categories section, tick a link category you’ve already created, or click on ’+ Add New Category’ to create a new category link.
+In the Categories section, select one of the link categories you have already set up, or click on ’+ Add New Category’ to create a new category.

-Also, select a target frame for your link in the Target section by choosing one of the radio buttons.
-This lets you specify how the link should open when clicked on by visitors:
+Next, select a target frame radio button for your link in the Target section.
+This lets you specify how your link should open when clicked on by visitors:

-- _blank means that a separate web browser window will open up to display the information associated with the link.
+- _blank means that when a visitor clicks on your link, a separate browser window will open up to display the information for that link.

-- _none means that when visitors click on your link, they will exit your site and a new website or page will load in your web browser window instead.
+- _none means that when visitors click on the link, they will exit your site and a new website or page will load in your browser window instead.

 Link Relationship XFN

-Link Relationship (XFN) – XFN stands for XML Friends Network – allows you to define your relationship to the linked person.
-For example, if you work with Rufus Schwartz and you link to his blog, you would probably check co-worker or colleague.
+Link Relationship (XFN) – XFN stands for XML Friends Network – is a way to define your relationship to the linked person.
+For example, if you work with Alexander Cooper and you link to his blog, you would probably tick co-worker or colleague.

 XFN relationships are optional for WordPress links.
-You can ignore this section and all of your links will work just fine.
+You can leave everything in this section blank and all your links will still work.
 Defining relationships with XFN makes your links more understandable to some websites and search engines that use this information.

-rel – This field lets you specify the ‘rel’ attribute that will be assigned to your link.
-The rel attribute defines what relationship exists between the current document and the linked document.
+rel – This field specifies the ‘rel’ attribute that will be assigned to your link.
+The rel attribute is used to define a relationship between the current document and the linked document.
 For example, if you don’t want search engines to follow your link, type nofollow into this field.
-Separate multiple ‘rel’ attributes using spaces.
+Other ‘rel’ attributes include author, index, start, help, etc.

 Advanced

-The last section allows you to specify Advanced features for your links (You can leave these fields empty unless you have a reason to use them) …
+The last section allows you to specify Advanced features for your links (some themes will ignore this.
+You can ignore this section, unless there’s a good reason to use it) …

-- Image Address: Specify an image to be displayed with the link.
-To use this feature, add an image URL and make sure that the image is small (around 16×16 like a favicon).
+- Image Address: Lets you specify an image to be displayed with the link.
+To use this feature, add the URL of your image and make sure that your image is small (around 16×16 like a favicon).

-- RSS Address: If your theme allows it, the RSS feed associated with the link can display next to your link.
+- RSS Address: If your theme allows it, the link’s RSS feed will be displayed next to the link.

 - Notes: This section lets you add notes for your own internal reference.